hashicorp/terraform-website/content/source/docs/glossary.html.md

 page_title: "Terraform Glossary"
 sidebar_current: "terraform-glossary"
 description: |-
-  Brief definitions of technical terms and jargon used in Terraform and Terraform Enterprise's documentation and throughout the Terraform community.
+  Brief definitions of technical terms and jargon used in Terraform's documentation and throughout the Terraform community.
 ---

 # Terraform Glossary

-This page collects brief definitions of some of the technical terms used in the documentation for Terraform and Terraform Enterprise, as well as some terms that come up frequently in conversations throughout the Terraform community.
+This page collects brief definitions of some of the technical terms used in the documentation for Terraform, as well as some terms that come up frequently in conversations throughout the Terraform community.

 <div style="column-width: 14em;">